onecloudemoji/onecloudemoji.github.io/_posts/2024-12-01-twitterbot.md

 Could this be done via an LLM on the rpi?
 It could, in theory.
 But these shit tweets are generated with am 80b param model; anything capable of fitting on an rpi would be an order of magnitude worse.

-[Here is the final script](https://raw.githubusercontent.com/onecloudemoji/onecloudemoji.github.io/refs/heads/master/assets/images/twitterbot/final.py).
+~~[Here is the final script](https://raw.githubusercontent.com/onecloudemoji/onecloudemoji.github.io/refs/heads/master/assets/images/twitterbot/final.py).~~ [THIS](https://raw.githubusercontent.com/onecloudemoji/onecloudemoji.github.io/refs/heads/master/assets/images/twitterbot/local.py) is the script post ban.
 Somehow, despite pumping project after project out, my to do list keeps fucking growing.
 ![notfine](/assets/images/twitterbot/notfine.jpg)